NiHoel/Anno1800SavegameVisualizer/README.md

 * I welcome any kind of feedback: Bugs, user experience improvements, feature suggestions.
 Here is a list of features that does not take to much effort to implement (so write me, if you like to have one of it): Exclude blueprints, exclude groups of buildings (using the building groups specified in Anno Designer), define custom color style (color picker + building (group) selector), or extracting configuration files for my calculator: https://github.com/NiHoel/Anno1800Calculator

 ## Special Thanks
-* [StingMcRay](https://github.com/StingMcRay) for extracting and adding necessery information to the Anno Designer files
+* [StingMcRay](https://github.com/StingMcRay) for extracting and adding necessary information to the Anno Designer files
 * The [Anno Designer](https://github.com/AnnoDesigner/anno-designer) team for their great tool (which is part of the distributed binaries)
 * [Taubenangriff](https://github.com/taubenangriff) for his support on extracting savegames and the two tools included in the binaries:
     * [RdaConsole](https://github.com/anno-mods/RdaConsole)
     * [FileDBReader](https://github.com/anno-mods/FileDBReader)

 ## Known issues
-* Anno Designer doe not allow to open multiple instances.
+* Anno Designer does not allow to open multiple instances.
 After you opened it, close it before making any modifications in the savegame visualizer.
 Otherwise the software may hang or fail to update the preview.
-* Some buildings are missing in the final layout (e.g. NW trad unions, some harbour buildings and many scenario related buildings)
+* Some buildings are missing in the final layout (e.g. NW trade unions, some harbour buildings and many scenario related buildings)
 * The reserved harbour space of dockland modules points into the wrong direction

 ## Disclaimer